 Unfortunately there are a lot of “pretenders” and unlicensed operators in the RPAS world, some having glossy advertising, sparkling websites and are taking fees from unsuspecting customers.
-Anyone offering aerial services using UAV / UAS / SUA ( drones ) MUST be properly trained by a CAA recognised NQE Training Establishment, have in place proper insurance to the minimum standard required by the CAA under EU Regulation EC785-2004 and hold a CAA PCFO – Permission for Commercial Operation (previously PFAW – Permission for Aerial Work).
-Operators with this approval are listed here: CAA Approved SUA Operators.
-If you need an RPAS operator – ask for his or her PFCO number first & check it against this list (list is updated monthly by the CAA).
+Anyone offering aerial services using drones in the UK MUST be properly trained by a CAA recognised NQE Training Establishment, have in place proper insurance to the minimum standard required by the CAA under EU Regulation EC785-2004 and hold a CAA Operational Authorisation.
+If you need an drone operator – ask for his or her PFCO / GVQ / A2 C of C number first & if in doubt, contact the CAA at firstname.lastname@example.org

 If you use an uncertified drone operator you too are liable in the event there is an accident or other incident!

-It is also a common misconception if a “drone operator” does not charge they do not require a PFCO!
-This is not always the case, see the links on our Links Page to CAA Guidance for both the hobby and commercial users and you’ll see very often even taking photos near buildings, structures, roads, vehicles, property and people is greatly restricted.
-Hobby drone users and non PCFO holders MUST abide by the DRONECODE.
+See the links on our Links Page to CAA Guidance for both the hobby and commercial users and you’ll see flying & taking photos near buildings, structures, roads, vehicles, property and people is greatly restricted.
+Hobby drone users and non OA / A2 holders MUST abide by the DRONECODE (2022).

 AMLAir are holders of a CAA Operational Authorisation, NQE trained to A2 and GVC level, and insured.
 Would you use an unlicensed, uninsured Taxi?